 Want more from a microlearning platform?

 If you’d like to augment, overhaul or replace your existing training programs with a cutting-edge micro learning platform, get in touch at email@example.com.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.

 More: Types of microlearning